tbrockman/cf-takehome/README.md

-├── lib # Some shared code, mainly actual business logic here │   ├── handlers # Misnomer, there's only a single handler and it's responsible for /links/ API functionality │   └── models # Not really database models, I just threw some types here ├── prometheus # A scraper config that I didn't get to setup └── scripts # If there were scripts, they would be here
-    └── init # A folder container the command to create the search index in Redis
+├── lib # Some shared code, mainly actual business logic here │   ├── handlers # Misnomer, there's only a single handler and it's responsible for /links/ API functionality │   └── models # Not really database models, I just threw some types here ├── scripts # If there were scripts, they would be here │   └── init # A folder container the command to create the search index in Redis └── Makefile # Initially intended to be the entrypoint for most work in the repo, ended up falling mainly to package.json
 ```

 ## Prompt